- Environment and Geography

 I am a broadly trained geographer with a passion for communicating geographic and enviornmental principles to students.
 My teaching emphasizes active learning that encourages students to take ownership of their learning experiences and personalize their education to their intellectual needs and curiosities.Through my teaching strategies, I endeavor to promote an inclusive classroom where students are encouraged to consider alternative viewpoints.

 Geography is a discipline that is well suited to promote a situated classroom—one that is embedded in its institutional, physical, social, and cultural environments at multiple scales.
 I interpret situated learning strategies to include fieldwork and community outreach.
-Fieldwork—on campus, in the community, or at a more regional scale—is a marvelous corollary of situated learning and one that I try to weave into my teaching. (click here to read a great special edition of the Geographical Review on fieldwork published in 2001 and a more recent issue in 2019).
-I also encourage and provide opportunities for my students to become involved in community outreach and hands-on research as part of their learning that connects the classroom with real-word experiences.
+Fieldwork—on campus, in the community, or at a more regional scale—is a marvelous corollary of situated learning and one that I try to weave into my teaching. (click here to read a great special edition of the Geographical Review on fieldwork published in 2001 and in 2019).
+I also provide opportunities for my students to become involved in community engagement and hands-on research as part of their learning that connects the classroom with real-word experiences.